FelipeAndrioli/OpenGL---Studies-Tutorials-Projects/opengl-gameprogramming/PROGRESS.md

 So once I've decided to not get stuck into boring questions, I decided to move up even not reproducing the stippled line example, it doesn't show any error but it also doesn't stipple the line.

 By the end of the day I was able to reach the end of the chapter, however we've found an very interesting example wich hold me and due to this I wasn't able to finish the chapter.
 The example is an application with 6 grids on it, each one with its own primitive.
 So with the rest of the day I'll start it and finish it tomorrow by morning.

+## Day Five

+Chapter 3

+Today I've started to reproduce the drid draws example from the chapter, for practice and for a better understanding of grid system, draw system and the coordinate system from OpenGL.

+The first grid draw was fine, the points grid, but the second one is out of position when I've tried to put it aside the first grid draw.
+So I've decided to draw all the grid examples in the same position, commenting the past draws to move forward faster but have to face another problem.

+Some grids should not be filled, like the square grid or the triangle strip grid, once their are filled it's just transform into a giant square.
+It should be just some configuration, but it'll require some documentation research.

+So from today I've finished with two main issues, the position of the grids except the first one and how to not fill some primitives.

+I am acumulating all this issues to take at least one day in the week just to solve them, probably friday to saturday, otherwise I am going to stay stucked for too long and will not progride in the book.